Tudat/tudat/tutorials/tudatFeatures/propagationSetup/simulatorCreation.rst

              writeDataMapToTextFile( dynamicsSimulator.getEquationsOfMotionNumericalSolutionRaw( ),
                                      "bodyPropagationHistory.dat",
                                      outputPath );

+   .. tip:: You can find more information about the difference between *conventional* and *propagation* coordinates in :ref:`tudatFeaturesPropagatorSettingsCoordinates`.

 In case you have also decided to store some dependent variables, you can access and save their history by placing the following code after the :class:`DynamicsSimulator` object creation: